FabMueh/compressIMG/README.md

 ## Usage

-1. use <addr>pip install pillow</addr> to install the Pillow package in your Python environment
+1. use 'pip install pillow' to install the Pillow package in your Python environment
-2. move the <addr>main.py</addr> into the dir which contains the images to be compressed
+2. move the 'main.py' into the dir which contains the images to be compressed
-3. run <addr>main.py</addr>
+3. run 'main.py'